MichaelBonart/LearnMHN_TestRepo/developer_guide.md

 # Versioning

-To publish a new version of the `mhn` package, the version in `setup.py` should always be updated first.
+When working on a new version of the `mhn` package, the version in `setup.py` should always be updated first.
 To do so, simply adjust the `VERSION` variable.

 For a version X.Y.Z, the following rules apply:

 1. If there are only minimal changes, such as a bug fix, increment Z.
 2. If new functionalities are added, increment Y.
-3. If changes are made that render the package no longer backwards compatible, increment X.
+3. If major changes are made that render the package no longer backwards compatible, increment X.

 (All numbers to the right of the incremented number are reset to 0.)